Monkee-Boy/deploy-templates/USAGE.md

 ## The Deploy

 > See the details below for a complete run down of what needs to be changed before doing a deployment.
+Remember that the deployment uses the git repo so make sure you commit and push before deploying.

 * `cap production deploy`
   * to deploy to the production environment.